awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

   + SUSE Linux Enterprise Server 15 or later \(64\-bit Arm\)
   + Debian 10 or later \(64\-bit Arm\)
 + Instances built on the Nitro System instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
 For more information, see [Nitro System volume limits](volume_limits.md#instance-type-volume-limits)\.
++ To get the best performance from your C6gn instances, ensure that they have ENA driver version 2\.2\.9 or later\.
 + [Traffic Mirroring](https://docs.aws.amazon.com/vpc/latest/mirroring/) is not supported on C6gn instances\.
 + To launch AMIs for all Linux distributions on C6gn instances, use AMIs with the latest version and run an update for the latest driver\.
 For earlier versions, download the latest driver from [GitHub](https://github.com/amzn/amzn-drivers/tree/master/kernel/linux/ena)\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.